 - Prognosis.
 This is a scenario-based game.
 There are over 400 cases involving various fields of specialty.
 It helps students practice their clinical and decision-making skills in risk-free situations.

 - SICKO (Surgical Improvement of Clinical Knowledge Ops).
 This game helps surgeons and surgical trainees practice surgeries in risk-free environments such as appendicitis or cholecystitis.
-Practicing surgeries in a video game helps surgeons make better judgements when they are operating on real-life patients.
+Practicing surgeries in a video game helps surgeons make better judgments when they are operating on real-life patients.

 - Medical School.
 Playing this game helps mimic what a doctor does in real-life.
 Players learn about the human body, how to diagnose various diseases, and what to do when treating patients.